We may earn affiliate commissions for the recommended products. Learn more.

 Customer support

-When it comes to reaching out for technical help, both Surfshark and NordVPN have excellent customer support services in terms of communication options and speed.
+When it comes to reaching out for technical help, Surfshark and NordVPN have excellent customer support services in terms of communication options and speed.
 I contacted both providers' customer service, and I was quickly connected to an agent in all instances.

 If you run into any issues, you'll get many customer support options, whether you choose Surfshark or NordVPN.
 Both have up-to-date customer support web pages with extensive guides for various tasks.